corda/corda-docs/content/en/docs/cenm/1.3/quick-start.md

     * `key-stores/corda-network-map-keys.jks` - Contains the key pairs for the Network Map service which are used for signing the Network Map and Network Parameters
     * `trust-stores/network-root-truststore.jks` - Contains the network root certificate and the TLS CRL signer certificate which are used by nodes to verify that responses from other participants on the network are valid

 If you run the PKI tool with the first example config, a further set of CRL files will be created.
-Although these files are not required to get a basic network up and running, additional functionalities such as certificate revocation support (CRS), will be available for you to use when required.
+Although these files are not required to get a basic network up and running, additional functionalities such as Certificate Revocation Support (CRS), will be available for you to use when required.

+<mark>Do we want to add something here to say that the steps below are guidelines for anyone wanting to create a permissioned network?</mark>
 ### Start the Identity Manager service

 Before running the service, copy the Identity Manager jar along with the `corda-identity-manager-keys.jks` file to the